dfki-ric-underactuated-lab/skidy/README.md

 1. the URDF path
 2. the gravity vector
-3. end-effector configruation w.r.t. last link body fixed frame in the chain
+3. end-effector configuration w.r.t. last link body fixed frame in the chain

 To generate the python template file use: